Meet The Team

 Board of Directors

 Alan McCormick is a Partner of Legatum.
 He has been with the firm for 12 years serving in various capacities with a wide range of management responsibilities, including business development and corporate strategy, with a particular focus on the group’s social investment portfolio.
-Mr. McCormick serves on the boards of directors of a number of philanthropic organizations including the END Fund and Freedom Fund, and is Chairman of the London-based Legatum Institute, a leading public policy organization.
-Mr. McCormick was formerly a Vice President of Marketing for JP Morgan.
+Alan serves on the boards of directors of a number of philanthropic organizations including the END Fund and Freedom Fund, and is Chairman of the London-based Legatum Institute, a leading public policy organization.
+Alan was formerly a Vice President of Marketing for JP Morgan.
 He graduated from Queen Mary College, University of London with a BA in Politics and History.

 Director & Secretary